agrawalanshika/RecruitIQ-AI-Hiring-Assistant/README.md

 6. Candidates are scored using weighted scoring
 7. Candidates are ranked automatically
 8. Reports and analytics are generated
+9. HR can view candidates resume individually and email them
-9. Recruitment history is stored for future access
+10. Recruitment history is stored for future access

 ## Screenshots